 A corporate stock sale is just the opposite.
 The buyer purchases the outstanding shares of stock in the corporation held by the seller.
 The purchaser thereby assumes, through the stock acquisition, all of the assets and liabilities (known and unknown) of the company.

 The same concept applies to a Limited Liability Company (LLC).
 Instead of shares of stock, the buyer purchases the seller’s membership in the LLC and thereby assumes the assets and liabilities of the company.
 In this article, when referring to corporate stock transactions, the same considerations apply to LLC membership transfers.

 What are the advantages and disadvantages of each?

-The critical advantage of an asset sale to the buyer of the business is that none of the known and UNKNOWN liabilities are assumed.
+The critical advantage of an asset sale to the buyer of the business is that none of the UNKNOWN liabilities are assumed.
 The potential of unknown liabilities is the real problem.

 I remember from my law school days, the typical textbook example is a slip and fall accident in a business.
 The owner of the businesses is unaware of the incident when he/she sells the company.
 A couple of years after the sale of the business, the accident victim files suit for damages.
 In a corporate stock sale, the new owner of the business is on the hook for that accident.
 Not so in an asset purchase.

 It’s this kind of potential exposure that causes most lawyers for business buyers to strongly – very strongly – advise against a corporate stock purchase when acquiring a small to medium size privately held business.

 Another advantage to the business buyer in an asset versus a corporate stock purchase is that the new owner of the business gets to set up the individual assets on a new depreciation schedule and start depreciating the assets all over again.
 This provides a significant tax deduction for several years.